Reset MySQL root Password

 8. Stop the MySQL server from the Command Prompt and restart the MySQL service

-9. You should now be able to connect to the MySQL server using your new password as root.
+You should now be able to connect to the MySQL server using your new password as root.

-Reset root password on UNIX Systems
+Reset root password on Unix / Linux

 1. Logon to the system as root or as the user that the MySQL daemon runs as